Deborah Prentice: Early life and education

-Prentice graduated with an A.B. in human biology and music from Stanford University in 1984.
+She graduated with a Bachelor of Arts in human biology and music from Stanford University in 1984.
 She then pursued graduate studies at Yale University, where she received an M.S. in psychology in 1986, an M.Phil. in psychology in 1987, and a Ph.D. in psychology in 1989.

 Career

-Prentice began at Princeton in 1988, becoming assistant professor in 1989.
+Prentice began teaching at Princeton University in 1988, and became an assistant professor at Princeton in 1989.
 Prior to becoming provost on July 1, 2017, Prentice served as Dean of the Faculty from 2014 to 2017.
+She became vice-chancellor at the University of Cambridge in 2023 and is also a fellow of Christ's College, Cambridge.